 - AF awareness public engagement events

-In the first seven months SOS-AF service has prevented almost ten cardioembolic strokes.
+In the year, the SOS-AF service has prevented approximately 16 cardioembolic strokes.

 “Following the SOS-AF talk I will be more pro-active in my anticoagulation management with my AF patients.
 The talk has changed the emphasis placed on HAS-BLED, falls risk and paroxysmal AF.
 I have since reviewed patients who were not previously thought suitable for anticoagulation, and as a result a number are now protected from stroke.”
 Cambridgeshire GP